 · Tahara-dako, fighting kite

 · Edo-dako, Tokyo style kite

 In connection with the event, there will be two workshops where Japanese kite makers will demonstrate the art of Japan kites to students in Fanø.
 The two usual workshops- the Fanø Kite Makers and Womens Workshop will be also facilitated by Japanese artists and the artworks created will adorn the sky in Fanø Bad.

 The official Kite fliers Meeting will be from 15th to 18th June 2017.
 Nonetheless, various activities will take place around the event.
-Visitors will be able to see the Wadden Sea National Park exhibition and the ship in the Nordby harbour, taste the special Kite Beer by Fanø Bryghus, as well as, other interesting happenings that will occur in the island from 11th-18th June.
+Visitors will be able to see the Wadden Sea National Park exhibition and the ship in the Nordby harbour, taste the special Kite Beer by Fanø Bryghus, get to know pieces of Japanese literature, as well as, be part of other interesting happenings that will occur on the island from 11th-18th June.